NeuroJSON/bjdata/Binary_JData_Specification.md

 extensions, the BJData format remains simple to parse.

-An outstanding benefit of the BJData format (and its predecessor UBJSON) as opposed to other more popular binary JSON-like formats, such as BSON, CBOR, and MessagePack, is its **quasi-human-readability** - a unique characteristic that is absent from almost all other binary formats.
+An outstanding benefit of the BJData format (and its predecessor UBJSON) as opposed to other more popular binary JSON formats, such as BSON, CBOR, and MessagePack, is its **quasi-human-readability** - a unique characteristic that is absent from almost all other binary formats.
 This is because all data semantic elements in a BJData file, e.g. the "name" fields and